-When you have a message broker set up, it is important for administrators to always know the existing subscribers connected to the individual nodes in an MB cluster.
+When you have a broker set up, it is important for administrators to always know the existing subscribers connected to the individual nodes in a broker cluster.
 It should also be possible to identify the respective nodes from which messages are consumed by each subscriber.
-These can be done using the Management Console of WSO2 MB.
+These can be done using the management console of the EI Message Broker.

 Managing Queue subscriptions

 You can view queue subscription details and close any subscription as required.
 See the following topics:

 Note that only authorized users will be allowed to view queue subscriptions using the Management Console as explained below.
 Find out about how permissions are enabled for a user from this link.

 To view all the queue subscriptions, open the Management Console and click Queue Subscriptions in the Main tab.
 Whenever a queue subscription is created, the subscription page is updated.
 Subscription entries will exist as long as the subscriber connections are live.

 The table below describes the information explained below:

 |Exchange||The exchange to which the subscription is made.
 For queues, this is amq.direct.|